 2. You May Need To Shut Off Your Electricity

 Water and electricity are a dangerous combination.
-If there is enough water to reach electrical outlets after a dishwasher flood, you should turn off the electricity.
-Carefully inspect your basement or any lower levels of your home as well.
-Water from a kitchen dishwasher flood will flow downstairs or even pour through your flooring.
+If there is enough water to reach electrical outlets after a dishwasher overflow, you should turn off the electricity.
+Water from a dishwasher flood will flow downstairs or even pour through your flooring.
 This can impact electrical systems below and pose a risk of electrocution.
+Keep your family safe by carefully inspecting your basement and other lower levels of your home as well.

 3. Soak Up As Much Water As Possible

 Once the water and electrical systems are secure, begin removing as much standing water as possible.
-The longer it sits, the greater the chances of significant and costly damage.
-Use a mob or towels to soak up water.
+The longer it sits, the greater the chances of costly water damage.
+Use a mop or towels to soak up water and soap.
 Wring them out thoroughly before soaking up more water.
-If water is still spreading, set up a perimeter of thick towels or blankets to stop its progress.
+If the dishwasher is still leaking, set up a perimeter of thick towels or blankets to stop the water from spreading further.
 Check cabinets, pantries, and closets for pools of water as well.

 4. Clear Out Your Cabinets